Separius/CudaRelativeAttention/README.md

 I was trying to use a relative position encoding in my 2d attention network and there wasn't a good implementation for pytorch, so I decided to adopted the tensor2tensor implementation into pytorch.
-Furthermore our architectures, uses this operation at each layer, so I decided to make it a bit more efficient by writing a custom **cuda** kernel.
+Furthermore our architecture, uses this operation at each layer, so I decided to make it a bit more efficient by writing a custom **cuda** kernel.
 It's not a general purpose kernel and it might be slower than vanilla pytorch code, it depends on your GPU, your batch_size, query_size and query_dim, so profile it